elitecustomcode/TS5CS2Unmute/README.md

 If you want some features or need some help, just reach out via github oder e-mail elitecustomcode at protonmail.com.

 ## Anti-Cheat
-No worries, this application only uses available apis provided by Teamspeak and Counterstrike (as mentioned above).
+No worries, this application only uses available APIs provided by Teamspeak and Counterstrike (as mentioned above).
 There is no tempering with gamefiles or memory.

 ## Possible Features, Maybe, if someone is interested
 - [ ] More Configuration